Lurkins/photo-counter/README.md

 ### Prerequisites

 You will need Docker installed on your system to run the app.
-You can download and install docker from https://www.docker.com/
+You can download and install Docker from https://www.docker.com/

 ### Installing